Supported SSO identity providers

 Supported custom identity providers

-In addition to the natively supported identity providers, Tailscale also allows you to authenticate with custom OpenID Connect (OIDC) providers.
-Tailscale has successfully tested several custom identity providers, including:
+In addition to the natively supported identity providers, Tailscale also lets you authenticate with custom OpenID Connect (OIDC) providers.
+For the list of custom identity providers that Tailscale has successfully tested, see Additional provider configurations.

 Support for 2FA and MFA